benwiz/benwiz.github.io/README.md

 # TO DO

 - in getEntries(), preprocess all the json files into objects
 - then iterate through all entry objects and collect all bubbles.
 Overlapping bubbles by coordinate & bubble size OR by city/country/region should only have one bubble on the map.
-Each bubble on the map will be associated with a list of all entries relating to that bubble.
+Each bubble on the map will be associated with a list of all entries relating to that bubble ~ or just the most recent bc that's all that really matters, but it may be useful later to keep all.
+While iterating, also create the blog entry, it probably needs to expose an anchor point.
--

 ## Brainstorm